autolyticus/nzb/README.md

 Binary releases can be found at the [Releases](https://gitlab.com/reisub0/nzb/tags) page.
 Select the version number, click the download icon and download `build`.
 Unzip `artifacts.zip` to obtain your binary at `target/release/nzb`.

-**Note: Currently only `linux-x86_64` is supported; support for other targets is planned once some issues with GitLab CI Cross compilation have been ironed out.**
+Note: Currently only **`linux-x86_64`** is supported; support for other targets is planned once some issues with GitLab CI Cross compilation have been ironed out.
+Windows users have to set up `cargo`.
+PRs are appreciated for Windows binaries

 ### From Crates.io